johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### mean
 <pre class="pre-non-highlight-non-pair">
 mean  (class=stats #args=1) Returns the arithmetic mean of values in an array or map.
-Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
+Returns empty string AKA void for empty array/map; returns error for non-array/non-map types.
 Example:
 mean([4,5,7,10]) is 6.5
 </pre>